 This action helps ensure I make the time to care for my body and my mind so that I can be the very best holistic practitioner I can be.
 Check out some specific benefits below!

-1. I owe it to my clients to be in the best physical and emotional health possible
+1. I owe it to you to be in the best physical and emotional health possible

 If I’m going to be guiding someone’s nutrition and lifestyle choices and habits, then I owe it to them to walk the talk.
 I need to stay in the best possible shape, which means in addition to eating a clean, whole-foods diet 80-90% of the time I have to get off my ass and move every single day.